jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 ## Evolutivity

-This version of the IoT PnP simulator does not process propertly the `component` concept of DTDL.
+This version of the IoT PnP simulator does not process properly the `component` concept of DTDL.
 This would be a good point to work on and totally cover DTDL features.

 Additionnally, I guess parts of the code may be reviewed or improved.